pivotal/docs-tap/namespace-provisioner/customize-installation.md

    ## Import Overlay secrets

    - overlay_secrets is a list of secrets which contains carvel ytt overlay definitions that are applied to the resources created by the Namespace Provisioner.
-The secrets will be imported to namespace-provisioner namespace if it is in another namespace.
+The secrets are imported to namespace-provisioner namespace if it is in another namespace.

-   >**Note** stringData key of the secret should have .yaml or .yml suffix at the end.
+   >**Note** stringData key of the secret must have .yaml or .yml suffix at the end.

    Sample secret with overlay to be used